- Combined contraceptive pill

 - You suffered from jaundice or pruritus during a previous pregnancy

-Do not start taking Synphase without talking to your doctor or pharmacist if you have or have ever suffered with any of the following problems:
+Do not start taking Synphase without talking to your doctor or pharmacist if you have ever suffered from any of the following problems:

 - Liver dysfunction